 There are various ways you can go about this for example you can challenge yourself to:

-- Draw with a new medium
+- Draw with different mediums

 - Do a new drawing every day

-- Try a limited Pallett
+- Try using limited color palettes

 - Try drawing bigger or smaller